A condensed version of college advices I wrote for my cousins. Hope it is helpful.

 - Make what you want to do as appealing as possible

-= Find intro-level classes/videos/podcasts that are interesting and less hard-core to get you introduced to the subject (we generally find videos more engaging than books—although higher-level stuff are best accessed through books).
+= Find intro-level classes/videos/podcasts that are interesting and less hard-core to get you introduced to the subject (we generally find videos more engaging than books—although higher-level stuff is best accessed through books).

 = Have a vague plan for the future, of what you want to do with your education/learning.
 Some good ways include 1.
 Contemplate Death 2.
 Think about Politics and the shitty situation the entire world is in 3.
 Think about the beauty of really knowing something and understanding the world in some way.
 But you ultimately have to find your own reason for working your ass off, and it is this reason that will justify your work and make it play.

 = Consume some higher-level non-bullshit self-help-that-is-not-really-self-help.
-E.g. Naval Ravikant, Lex Fridman, Joe Rogan (would it be an insult on your intelligence to say that what I have highlighted & underlined are the advices I think are most solid?)—Basically listen to entertaining long-form podcasts with brilliant minds will help you formulate a plan.
+E.g. Naval Ravikant, Lex Fridman, Joe Rogan (would it be an insult to your intelligence to say that what I have highlighted & underlined are the pieces of advice I think are most solid?)—Basically listen to entertaining long-form podcasts with brilliant minds will help you formulate a plan.